taskcluster/scrum/gen/themes.md

 ## cost-reduction
 *Support cost reduction*

-Build functionality that can be used to reduce CI costs
+Build functionality that can be used to reduce costs for the projects we develop and operate.

 *Associated Initiatives:*